strongpapazola/greenlight_installer/README.md

 docker-compose up -d
 </pre>

+<strong>after restart...
+you must wait few minute...
-# <strong>after restart...you must wait 3 minute...if not you will got 404 error not found<strong>
+if not you will got 404 error not found... for Verifying your greenlight is running type</strong>
+<pre>docker container ls</pre>